nyimbi/semantica/Update_Readme.md

 ## 🔧 Core Modules Overview

-SemantiCore is built with a modular architecture that provides comprehensive semantic intelligence capabilities:
+Semantica is built with a modular architecture that provides comprehensive semantic intelligence capabilities:

 ### 📊 **Data Processing Modules**
 - **[Document Processor](#-document-processing-module)** - PDF, DOCX, XLSX, PPTX, LaTeX, EPUB and more